SPITTING UP

 Spitting up is common and normal in babies.
 If it becomes more frequent or forceful, you should bring this to our attention.
 The most frequent cause of spitting up is improper burping.
 Burp your baby frequently, through out the feeding and after feedings.
 Babies also spit up because of overfeeding.
 You should not feed your child over four ounces at a feeding during the first few months of life.
 At check up visits, we can help you choose the proper amount of milk to give your child at feeding time.

 If you have any questions about your child’s weight gain, the possibility of choking episodes or if your child is excessively irritable with spitting up, you should call the office for an appointment.
-Gastroesophageal reflux disease (GERD) is possible and treatment options are available.
+Cow milk protein allergy or gastroesophageal reflux disease (GERD) are possible and treatment options are available.